 History of the Singapura Cat

 Though there is some controversy on exactly how the Singapura came to be, it is widely thought that these cats originated on the streets of Singapore.
 In the 1970s, the Singapura was brought into the United States by Hal and Tommy Meadow, who began developing these striking felines into a purebred cat.
-In 1982, the Singapura was recognized by the CFA and allowed to compete in 1988.
+In 1982, the Singapura was recognized by the Cat Fanciers' Association (CFA) and allowed to compete in 1988.

 Singapura Cat Care